 I discussed it with Jenna Bush Hager on the Today Show last year as part of a segment about outsmarting retailers.
 And I’ll expand even further here on what I know about Paribus’ safety, what I feel about the risk, and how I propose you work around any Paribus legitimacy concerns so you can save money — my ultimate goal.

-Paribus will get you price adjustments and Amazon credit.
+Paribus will help get you price adjustments.

 A lot has changed since Spring 2017 when I sat with Paribus founder, Eric Glyman in his modest Lower Manhattan office space, kitty-corner from NYU.